arghyadeep99/MedicalSystem/README.md

 Check in the Ganache-cli client and the transaction block will be incremented by each successful transaction.

 ## Installation Notes
-If Truffle is not installed, enter the following command to install in the terminal window:  npm install -g truffle
+If Truffle is not installed, enter the following command to install in the terminal window:  **npm install -g truffle**

-To install  Ganache-CLI, type in the following command in the terminal window:   'npm install -g ganache-cli'
+To install  Ganache-CLI, type in the following command in the terminal window:   **npm install -g ganache-cli**

 To download the Ganache-CLI client, visit the following website and download the client software to your local computer:  https://truffleframework.com/ganache